jufab/graphql-grpc-helidon/README.md

 ```
 All the database implementation is [here in this maven module](/db-helidon)

-It contains 2 importants files in [resources](/db-helidon/src/main/resources/) :
+It contains 2 important files in [resources](/db-helidon/src/main/resources/) :
 - [db.yaml](/db-helidon/src/main/resources/db.yaml) : contains configuration for h2 Database
 - [statements.yaml](/db-helidon/src/main/resources/statements.yaml) : contains all statements like tables creations or sequences...